cloudscale-ch/csi-cloudscale/README.md

 * `csi.cloudscale.ch/luks-key-size`: key-size to use; we suggest `512` for `aes-xts-plain64`

-For LUKS encrypted volumes, a secret that contains the LUKS key needs to be referenced through the `csiNodeStageSecretName` and `csiNodeStageSecretNamespace` parameter.
+For LUKS encrypted volumes, a secret that contains the LUKS key needs to be referenced through the `csi.storage.k8s.io/node-stage-secret-name` and `csi.storage.k8s.io/node-stage-secret-namespace` parameter.
 See the included `StorageClass` definitions and the `examples/kubernetes/luks-encrypted-volumes` folder for examples.

 ## Pre-defined storage classes